maddenp/iotaa/README.md

 - Assets (observable external state -- typically files, but sometimes more abstract state, e.g. a time duration)
 - Requirement relationships between assets
-- Means by which assets are made ready (e.g. created)
+- Executable logic to make assets ready (e.g. create them)

 ## Assets

-The `asset` has two attributes:
+An `asset` object has two attributes:

-1. `id`: A value, of any type, that uniquely identifies the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
+1. `id`: A value, of any type, uniquely identifying the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
-2. `ready`: A 0-arity (no-argument) function returning a `bool` value indicating whether or not the asset is ready to use
+2. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether or not the asset is ready to use

 Create an `asset` by calling `asset()`.

 ## Tasks

-Task are functions that declare, by `yield`ing values to `iotaa`,  one or more of: asset description, requirement relationships between assets, and imperative recipes for readying assets. `iotaa` provides three Python decorators to define tasks:
+Task are functions that declare, by `yield`ing values to `iotaa`, a description of the assets represented by the task (aka the task's name), plus -- depending on task type -- one or more of: the `asset`s themselves, other tasks that the task requires, and/or executable logic to make the task's asset ready. `iotaa` provides three Python decorators to define tasks:

 ### `@task`